corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

 All we do is create a map of key-value pairs from some input.

+## Tip #6: Introduce Ergonomic Abstractions

-At this stage we might as well convert `parse_config_file` into an `EnvParser` struct.
+At this stage we might as well convert `parse_config_file` into a proper struct.
 And while we're at it, let's lift the requirement of passing a file path to the parser
 and instead accept any type that implements `Read`.
-This allows us to parse strings, files, or any other input that can be read.
+This allows us to handle strings, files, or any other input that can be read.
-It makes testing a lot easier, too.
+It makes testing much easier.

 ```rust
 use std::collections::HashMap;